z-edit/zedit/notes/zSmash implementation.md

 ## Plugin diff cache schema

-- `filename` - The filename of the plugin.
-- `hash` - The MD5 hash of the plugin.
-- `overrides` - Has dynamic properties:
 - `[masterName]` - Contains an array of objects which represent the differences between each override record and its original master record from `masterName`.
 Each override object has the following properties:
   - `formId` - The local hexadecimal form ID of the record.
   - `changes` - Array of objects representing changes in the record relative to its master.
 Each object has the following properties:
-            - `path` - The path to the element change.
+    - `path` - The local path to the element change.
     - `type` - The type of change.
-Can be: `AddArrayItem`, `RemoveArrayItem`, `SetValue`, `AddElementValue`, `RemoveElement`, or `ResolveArrayItem`
+Can be: `Created`, `Removed`, or `Changed`.
-            - `value` - The value to apply for the change.
-Can be a string or an object.
+    - `value` - The string value to apply for the change.
-            - `change` - Nested change object only present when `type` is `ResolveArrayItem`.

 ## Merging differences
 Assuming all plugins use the same resolution rules, when merging differences in a given override record we can ignore previous overrides and skip their processing.
 We only need to process the final "leaves" of the record tree relative to the root.
 E.g.